friction2d/friction2d.github.io/privacy.md

 ## Website

 When you access or use the Website, we do not collect any personally identifiable information (PII) from you.
-The Website is designed as a static HTML platform and does not use any cookies, tracking mechanisms, analytics tools, or third-party services that could collect your personal information.
+The Website is designed as a static HTML platform and does not use any scripts, cookies, tracking mechanisms, analytics tools, or third-party services that could collect your personal information.

 ### Use of Information